 SILC participants include researchers from cognitive science, psychology, computer science, education, and neuroscience, as well as practicing geoscientists and engineers who are particularly interested in spatial thinking in their fields, and teachers in the CPS.

 If you have questions about the SILC Project, please contact the SILC Administrative Coordinator.

 If you have questions/comments regarding the content and/or functionality of this site, please contact the SILC Webmaster.

 Want to help scientists help you?

 Researchers at the Spatial Intelligence and Learning Center (SILC) are gathering a corpus of sketches using CogSketch.
 CogSketch is the sketch understanding software that we are creating, which is available for free from our web site.
 It has two purposes.
 First, we are using it to explore how people reason and

 The Spatial Intelligence and Learning Center would like to invite interested researchers currently conducting spatial cognition and learning research to join this open Network.

 If you would like to be involved, please contact Dr. Sian Beilock, Associate Professor of Psychology at The University of Chicago to request an invitation.

 - Enjoy monthly highlights of our research.
-See the February 2014 Showcase and March 2014 Showcase now.
+See the July 2014 Showcase now.

 - Read about SILC research and researchers in the press.